 If you’re interested in giving your time to help others, there are plenty of ideas on the volunteering section of our website – from helping homeless people to caring for animals.
 There are also lots of virtual volunteering opportunities if you want to get involved from the comfort of your home.

-For more ideas, you might want to check out our article; 17 meaningful ways to help others and give back to your community.
+For more ideas, you might like to check out our article; 17 meaningful ways to help others and give back to your community.

 5. Steer clear of unhealthy habits